Greek Civil War: Origins

-These resistance groups launched attacks against the occupying powers and set up large espionage networks.
-The communist leaders of EAM, however, had planned to dominate in postwar Greece, so, usually by force, they tried to take over or destroy the other Greek resistance groups (such as the destruction of National and Social Liberation (EKKA) and the murder of its leader, Dimitrios Psarros by Greek People's Liberation Army (ELAS) partisans) and undertaking a campaign of Red Terror.
-When liberation came in October 1944, Greece was in a state of crisis, which soon led to the outbreak of civil war.

 Although controlled by the Communist Party of Greece (KKE), the organization had democratic republican rhetoric.
 Its military wing, ELAS was founded in February 1942.
 Aris Velouchiotis, a member of KKE's Central Committee, was nominated Chief (Kapetanios) of the ELAS High Command.
 The military chief, Stefanos Sarafis, was a colonel in the prewar Greek army who had been dismissed during the Metaxas regime for his views.
 The political chief of EAM was Vasilis Samariniotis (nom de guerre of Andreas Tzimas).

 The Organization for the Protection of the People's Struggle (OPLA) was founded as EAM's security militia, operating mainly in the occupied cities and most particularly Athens.
 A small Greek People's Liberation Navy (ELAN) was created, operating mostly around the Ionian Islands and some other coastal areas.
 Other Communist-aligned organizations were present, including the National Liberation Front (NOF), composed mostly of Slavic Macedonians in the Florina region.
 They would later play a critical role in the civil war.
 The two other large resistance movements were the National Republican Greek League (EDES), led by republican former army officer Colonel Napoleon Zervas, and the social-liberal EKKA, led by Colonel Dimitrios Psarros.